An Adelaide Law degree is about more than learning the law – it’s about a way of thinking.

 For over 135 years we have been shaping future leaders who have gone on to be successful in the legal profession as well as in politics, international business, diplomacy, health, policy and the media.
 Our alumni include high court judges and recognised faces in politics such as former Premier Jay Weatherill MP and Foreign Affairs Minister Julie Bishop.

 A qualification from the Adelaide Law School is more than just a law degree, our graduates possess a distinct way of thinking with crucial transferable skills sought after by top employers.
 They are critical thinkers, approaching complex problems from multiple perspectives.
-Our graduates are career-ready and equipped for success in variety of pathways and industries.
+Our graduates are career-ready and equipped for success in a variety of pathways and industries.

 Our graduates are highly sought after by employers with over 92% employed within 5 months of graduation*.
 We have the highest employment rate for graduates in South Australia and are well above the national average.